 However, perhaps the best thing about coffee is the way that it bridges relationships.
 Coffee is not just prevalent in Western cultures.
-It has the same meaning all over the world.
+In fact, coffee has a deep and rich history that spans the entire world.
 It is actually one of the agricultural crops that account for the livelihoods in many communities where Food for the Hungry (FH) works.
 Even vulnerable families are happy to offer a cup to traveling and visiting FH staff.
 Recently, an FH staff member was working in Ethiopia and had conducted an interview on livestock feed and food distribution.
 The family insisted that the staff join them in their home for a cup of coffee.
 In fact, nothing less should have been expected… as Ethiopia is the birthplace of coffee!
 The mother of the family roasted the beans over an open fire and insisted that the staff stay for a meal.
 The hospitality and generosity of the families we work with will always astound me.

 Coffee in the DRC